sametz/chem-coding/guides/choosing_a_language.md

 and in "back-end" development (setting up a web server).
 Most beginners will be interested in the front-end work of creating a website, and let a web hosting service take care of the back end.

-Python is also a good choice, especially for back-end work.
+Python is also a good choice, especially for back-end work[^1].
 Popular web frameworks include Flask, Django, and FastAPI.
 For example,
 if you have data in a database